circonus/irondb-docs/operations.md

 ### Replication Latency Tab

-Displays the difference between the current time on each node and the time of the most recently received journal message from all other nodes.
-Each node is listed under a heading derived from its IP and port, and a gossip age in parentheses (see below).
-Beneath the heading is a list of peer nodes, also by IP:port, and a latency indicator.
-Each peer's latency may thus be read as "how far behind" this node is from its peers.
+Two types of latency are displayed here.
+"Replication latency" is the difference between the current time on each node and the time of the most recently received journal data from a remote node.
+Latency information is exchanged between nodes using "gossip" messages, and the difference between the current time and the time of the last gossip message received is the "gossip age".

+Each node is listed in a heading derived from its IP and port, and a gossip age in parentheses (see below).
+The node's average latency from all its peers is displayed at the right end of the heading line.

+Clicking on the heading exposes a list of peer nodes, also by IP:port, and a latency indicator.
+Each peer's latency may thus be read as "how far behind" this node is from that peer.
-The heading of the node being viewed will be displayed with a blue bar, and the color of remote nodes will be green, yellow, or red, based on the "gossip age", the difference between the current node's time and the timestamp of the last gossip message received from that node, displayed in parentheses.
- * Green means a difference of less than 2 seconds
- * Yellow means a difference of more than 2 seconds and less than 8 seconds
- * Red means a difference of more than 8 seconds

 All nodes should be running NTP or a similar time synchronization daemon.
 For example, if a remote node is shown as "(0.55 seconds old)", that means that a